4 Ways to Purchase Conservation Plates:

 4. By MAIL Print this form.

 Send completed form and check made out to MCHF to P.O.
 Box 366, Jefferson City, MO 65102.
+The EUA will be issued and mailed back to you.

 In all cases, you must take a printed copy of your Emblem Use Authorization* (EUA) with you to the DOR office to purchase or renew your plates.